 Laura notes: Re-wrap the stencil if the stencil doesn’t reach all the way around the cake

-3: repeat the process with the 4” cake but this time layer the color fewer times so the the color coming through is more of a grey then a black.
+3: repeat the process with the 4” cake but this time layer the color fewer times so the color coming through is more of a grey than a black.

 Staking the cakes